vsphere-tmm/vsphere-supervisor/supervisor-troubleshooting.md

 # Introduction

 This document captures the troubleshooting resources for the Supervisor control plane, which is part of our VMware Cloud Foundation (VCF) offering.
 It is based on the vSphere 8.0U3 and VMware Cloud Foundation 5.2 releases, and we heavily leverage our [existing troubleshooting documents](https://techdocs.broadcom.com/us/en/vmware-cis/vsphere/vsphere-supervisor/7-0/vsphere-with-tanzu-configuration-and-management-7-0/troubleshooting-vsphere-with-kubernetes.html) here.
 Checking release-specific documentation is recommended, given that some troubleshooting approaches and commands may change in future releases.
-It also has a generic section with additional references.

 # Supervisor Troubleshooting
 This section focuses on troubleshooting Supervisor components.
 It specifically explains various approaches to logging in to supervisor cluster nodes, checking the status and health of components, and reviewing multiple events.